 Europe and Central Asia

-Civic space continues to come under attack in the Europe and Central Asia region.
-Of the region’s 54 countries, civic space is rated as open in 20, narrowed in 19, obstructed in seven, repressed in two and closed in six.
+In the past year, civic space has continued to be eroded in Europe and Central Asia.
+Of 54 countries, civic space is now rated as open in 19, narrowed in 19, obstructed in seven, repressed in three and closed in six.

 Civic Space Restrictions

 In Europe and Central Asia, the most common violations of civic freedoms documented in 2023 were intimidation, detention of protesters and disruption of protests, censorship and the passing of restrictive laws.

 Intimidation was the main violation of civic space in Europe and Central Asia during the reporting period, documented in at least 28 countries and most often used against journalists and media.
 Other groups particularly affected were environmental activists, refugee rights activists and women HRDs.

 Attempts at intimidation often took the form of attacks on the property and premises of media outlets and CSOs.
 In Banja Luka in Bosnia and Herzegovina, the cars of two journalists, Nikola Morača and Aleksandar Trifunović, were vandalised after they spoke out against the proposal to recriminalise defamation.
 Not long after, unknown people vandalised the premises of a social centre in the city, smashing windows and stealing an LGBTQI+ Pride flag.
 In Kazakhstan, a series of acts of intimidation and harassment targeting independent media were reported ahead of March 2023 parliamentary elections.
 For example, the car of journalist Dinara Yegeubayeva was set ablaze near her home in Almaty and the office of the Elmedia online outlet was attacked six times by unknown perpetrators.